Posted in on June 22, 2017

 Posted in on

-No. The law allows other states to serve employers outside their state.
+No. Federal law allows states to serve employers outside their state.
 All states are required to use the NMSN to enforce health care coverage.
-Your company may receive the NMSN from another state.
+Your company may receive a NMSN from another state.

 Posted in on